 Sensory-Friendly Experiences

-In addition to visiting the animals, the zoo offers many other experiences, like the Sky Trail Ropes Course.
+In addition to visiting the animals, the zoo offers many other experiences, like the Zoo Goes Boo event in the fall!

 Events and Experiences